 Overview

-If you know React or Solid, you already know most of PocketJS.
-The primitives are View, Text, and Image; state is createSignal / createEffect; layout and color come from class strings like flex-col items-center gap-4 bg-slate-50.
-What is different is what happens underneath: there is no DOM, no VDOM, and no runtime CSS.
+If you know Solid, Vue, or React, you already know most of PocketJS.
+The primitives are View, Text, and Image; state comes from the native framework package (solid-js, vue, or octane); layout and color come from class strings like flex-col items-center gap-4 bg-slate-50.
+What is different is what happens underneath: there is no browser DOM and no runtime CSS.

 Everything renders through one Rust core, pocketjs-core — a platform-agnostic #![no_std] library that owns the retained node tree, taffy flexbox layout, the style table, animation tracks, baked text, and a DrawList.
-That core is compiled twice and paired with a backend per host:
+That core is compiled per host and paired with a backend per host:

 Host JS engine Rust build Backend